santiagolopezg/scihubot/README.md

 ## Example

 Say that you've come across a super interesting paper, but oh bad luck, it's behind a paywall!
 No worries, just tweet at your friendly bot.
-For the moment, tweets have to have this structure:
+For the time being, tweets must have this structure:
 `@scihubot _your_DOI_` or `@scihubot _your_papers_url_`
 The bot will reply prompty, with a hashed file.io link (i.e. `#file.io/abc123`), which you will have to copy+paste into your browser to start the downloads.
 For the sake of swiftness, the links expire as soon as they're used.
 I'm sure that if you want a re-usable link, you could find another file-hosting domain.
-There is no support for books, which require accessing libgen.
-However, it is next on my to-do list.
+Support for books, which requires libgen access, is available, although in trial.
+So for the moment, the bot supports access to papers and books through DOI and direct urls.

 ## Deployment